ImperaLuna/GfK-scarpper/README.md

 ### City Gross Scraper

 This scraper is designed to extract data from the meat section of the City Gross website.
 Initially, I encountered issues related to receiving a 403 Forbidden response and retrieving encrypted data.
-These issues were resolved by generating headers using Postman.
+This issues were resolved by generating headers using Postman.

 #### Approach: